-To put it simply, plants that produce fruit produce fruit to reproduce.
+In other words, plants that produce fruit do so to reproduce.

 As you can probably guess already, cucumbers fit this description perfectly.
-They grow on flowers, and they have seeds.
-(And they taste damn right delicious, fresh or pickled!)
+They grow on flowers and have seeds.

 A little more than a hundred years ago, the U.S. Supreme Court ruled that tomatoes—and cucumbers, and squashes, and beans, and peas—are vegetables.
 (Even though, botanically, they are actually fruits.)

 It’s a long story, really.
 But the long story short goes like this:

 In the late 19th century, all goods imported into the U.S. were subject to a 30-40% import tax.

 This raised the prices of imported goods and helped American producers undercut the competition.
 But it also drove up prices for pretty much everything for American consumers.

 So President Arthur set up a special commission to propose tarrif cuts to ease price pressures.
 A challenging task considering that the cuts had to satisfy both protectionist producers and frustrated consumers.